 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Harpers Ferry, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Harpers Ferry, IA.
+- How to file a small claim filing in Harpers Ferry, IA.

 - What to expect during a small claim hearing in Harpers Ferry, IA.

-- How much going to small claims costs in Harpers Ferry, IA.
+- How much does going to small claims costs in Harpers Ferry, IA?

-How Do I File A Small Claims Lawsuit in Harpers Ferry, IA County?
+How Do I File Small Claims in Harpers Ferry, IA County?

 You can always sue an individual Harpers Ferry, IA small claims court if they live in Harpers Ferry, IA county.
 You can always sue a company in Harpers Ferry, IA Small Claims Court if their business is located in Harpers Ferry, IA county.